dwwatson1/Election_Analysis/README.md

 - The winner of the election was
   - **Diana DeGette received 73.8% of the vote with 272,892 votes**

-To display Diana DeGette as the winning candidate with her vote count and winning percentage in the [election_analysis](https://github.com/dwwatson1/Election_Analysis/blob/main/analysis/election_analysis.txt) txt file, I ended the script with the follow f-string:
+To display Diana DeGette as the winning candidate with her vote count and winning percentage in the [election_analysis](https://github.com/dwwatson1/Election_Analysis/blob/main/analysis/election_analysis.txt) txt file, I ended the script with the following f-string:

 ![Winning_Candidate](https://github.com/dwwatson1/Election_Analysis/blob/main/Resources/Winning_Candidate.PNG)